-The Terminal Building is characterised by three lineal modules (Check-in spine, Processing spine, Pier), and serves different functions according to the passengers flow (arrivals or departures).
+The Terminal Building hosts three lineal modules (Check-in spine, Processing spine, Pier), and serves different functions according to the passengers flow (arrivals or departures).
 Reception of passengers, check-in counters, control and boarding for departure flights; disembark, luggage collection and departure of passengers from the building for arrival flights.

 These modules are separated from each other by light-filled canyons that provide natural illumination to the lower levels of the building.
 This contributes to the environmental strategy – reducing the energy consumption.
 In addition, this also reduces the maintenance and upkeep costs.
 In these spaces, the vertical movement of passengers takes place, via stairs, ramps or lifts.
 These are a very important element for the orientation of the passenger as they indicate the sequence of actions that the passenger needs to carry out when arriving or departing.